Tree Preservation Orders

 Trees of any species and of any size can be protected by a TPO, including woodlands and non-commercial orchards.
 Bushes, shrubs and hedges are not covered, although trees growing within hedges may be eligible for protection.

-You can check to see if trees are protected by searching for the property in question on Herefordshire Council’s online ’Administrative Map’.
+You can check to see if trees are protected by searching for the property in question on Herefordshire Council’s online TPO map (link below left).
 However, you should bear in mind that trees recently protected may not be shown on this map while on the other hand, TPOs may be shown to include trees that are no longer present.
-To fully confirm if a tree or woodland is protected or not you should contact the Council by email [Click Here] or by writing to
+To fully confirm if a tree or woodland is protected or not you should contact the Council by email (link below right) or by writing to

-Certain exceptions apply where the authority’s consent to carry out works is not needed, although notice of those works may still need to be given to the authority.
+While certain exceptions apply where TPO consent to carry out works is not needed, notice of those works may still have to be given to the Authority.

 These exceptions include: